Palavyr/Palavyr/ui/README.md

-# Configuration Manager FrontEnd
+# Palavyr Chat Bot Designer and Customer Widget

-The Frontend for the configuration manager is where users can configure their conversations, as well as the responses that are sent.
-Users can configure decision trees, provide detailed or itemized fee estimates, and configure the emails that sent in reponse to a successful convrsation.
+The Frontend for the configuration manager is where users can configure their conversations, as well as the responses that are sent once a customer completes their enquiry via the widget.
+Users can configure decision trees, provide detailed or itemized fee estimates, and configure the emails that are sent in reponse to a successful convrsation.

 Count Lines: https://github.com/AlDanial/cloc/releases/tag/1.88

+### Project Organization

+Both the Chat Bot Designer and the customer facing widget are built from this project.
+There are a lot of types that need to be shared somehow between the widget and the designer, so instead of pulling those types out into a separate project (yikes) I decided to instead merge the designer and widget projects together.
+You'll notice that there are two separate sets of webpack configuration - this allows you to specify two entry points for each project.
+Webpack will take of sorting out which dependencies need to be bundled.

+Two sepearate sets of run and build commands are present in `package.json`.

-# Setup and dev
+# Setup

 The frontend requires [node.js](https://nodejs.org/en/) and npm to install.
 With this, you can run: